dhlevi/express-ts-api-boilerplate/README.md

 ## Default Endpoints

+### Top Level

+A Top level endpoint will be generated for you when the application starts up.
+This will dynamically build based off of your router configuration.

 ### Health Check

 Familiar to anyone who's used our standard Java Spring API templates, included in this example is a default endpoint called `/healthCheck`.
 Running the Health Check will return some status information about the current health of the application and subcomponents.